thewjones/mattjon.es/content/linknotes/20200423/index.md

 ### The Dangerous Rise of COVID-19 Influencers and Armchair Epidemiologists
 https://www.insidehook.com/article/news-opinion/david-dunning-armchair-epidemiologists-coronavirus

 When news broke about the [Coronavirus](https://en.wikipedia.org/wiki/Coronavirus) outbreak in China I thought about tweeting a vlog I first published in 2009 about the [Swine Flu pandemic](https://en.wikipedia.org/wiki/2009_swine_flu_pandemic).
 In it I said 'don't worry about the news, you'll be fine, Swine Flu is just like Seasonal Flu'.
-Before the Covid-19 outbreak I wrote tweets along similar lines.
+Before the Covid-19 lockdown I wrote tweets along similar lines.
 In short, I admit I have been that 'armchair epidemiologist'.

 I'm in absolutely no position to make informed comment on the nature of either pandemic and all evidence that I can see shows COVID-19 and its impact is very different to that of the H1N1 virus.
 For me, perhaps publishing uninformed - yet optimistic - comments was a way to cope with the anxiety caused by the threat of a global pandemic.